shhhhreya/Q-Aer/README.md

 # Q-AER

 ## Overview
-This project is a Q&A chatbot built with Streamlit and LangChain, designed to answer questions about CSV file provided using a knowledge base stored in a FAISS vector database.
+This project is a Q&A chatbot built with Streamlit and LangChain, designed to answer questions about a pdf file provided using a knowledge base stored in a FAISS vector database.

 ## Getting Started
 Follow these steps to set up the project on your local machine.